amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

 * AWS IAM account with elevated privileges allowing you to interact with CloudFormation, IAM, EC2, ECS, ECR, ALB, VPC, SNS, CloudWatch, AWS CodeCommit, AWS CodeBuild, AWS CodePipeline
 * Familiarity with Python, vim/emacs/nano, [Docker](https://www.docker.com/), AWS and microservices - not required but a bonus

-### Labs:
+### What you'll do:

 These labs are designed to be completed in sequence, and the full set of instructions are documented below.
 Read and follow along to complete the labs.
-If you're at a live AWS event, the workshop attendants will give you a high level run down of the labs and be around to answer any questions.
-Don't worry if you get stuck, we provide hints and in some cases CloudFormation templates to catch you up.
+If you're at a live AWS event, the workshop attendants will give you a high level run down of the labs and help answer any questions.
+Don't worry if you get stuck, we provide hints along the way.

 * **Workshop Setup:** Setup working environment on AWS
 * **Lab 0:** Deploy fulfillment monolith service manually